Larry Sonsini: Career

 Sonsini started out counseling semiconductor companies including Cypress Semiconductor, National Semiconductor and LSI Logic.
 He later counseled hardware firms such as Sun Microsystems, Apple Computer, Silicon Graphics and Seagate Technology and software companies such as Novell, Sybase, WordPerfect and VMware.
 He has also worked for Google, Netscape and YouTube.
 He has served as an advisor to many of the key figures in Silicon Valley history, including Steve Jobs, and the principals of Google and Hewlett-Packard.

 In 2006, he was called to testify in front of a subcommittee of the U.S. House Energy and Commerce Committee to answer questions about an investigation by Hewlett-Packard into leaks from its board of directors, in which it was alleged that private detectives hired by the chairperson illegally obtained private phone records of some of the company's board members.
-(He was never accused of any wrongdoing in the matter).

-Sonsini was recognized for his commitment to education in Silicon Valley at the Silicon Valley Education Foundation's September 2012 Pioneers & Purpose event.
-He was honored with the Pioneer Business Leader Award, which is awarded to individuals who have achieved outstanding accomplishments in business and education.

 Personal life

 Sonsini has three children: two sons, Peter and Matthew, and one daughter, Alison.
-Peter joined the venture capital firm New Enterprise Associates in 2005 and is now a general partner of the firm and head of its enterprise practice group.
+Peter joined the venture capital firm New Enterprise Associates in 2005 and became a general partner of the firm and head of its enterprise practice group.
+Pete co-founded Laude Ventures in December 2024 with Andy Konwinski.
 Matthew is married to Lisa Sobrato Sonsini, the daughter of billionaire real estate developer John A. Sobrato, and has served as CEO of The Sobrato Organization and chairman of its philanthropy.

 Sonsini became chair of the board of trustees for Santa Clara University in 2021.